Fantastic1115/awesome-Industry-anomaly-detection-Reproduction/README.md

 # awesome-Industry-anomaly-detection-Reproduction

 # UniADet (Paper Reproduction Version)
 This repository reproduces **UniADet** from the paper **“One Language-Free Foundation Model Is Enough for Universal Vision Anomaly Detection”**: it learns only a small number of **decoupled weights** while keeping the vision foundation model frozen, simultaneously performing **image-level anomaly classification** and **pixel-level anomaly segmentation**, and supports few-shot inference with only a few normal samples.
+Official PyTorch Implementation of UniADet: https://github.com/gaobb/UniADet

 ## Core Ideas (Corresponding to Paper Sec.3)